Last Updated on July 19, 2017 by Lawrence Berezin

-I kinda remember being issued a NYC parking ticket last spring.
+I kinda remember being issued an NYC parking ticket last spring.
 What did I do with that darn parking ticket?

 As the sands of time pass slowly through the hour glass, you are running out of time to take action on your NYC parking ticket.
 After 100 days, you and your misbegotten parking ticket are toast.
 In addition to the face amount of your parking ticket fine, penalties of $60.00 are imposed.
 The ransom on a $115.00 parking ticket is now $175.00.
-Is there anything you can do after a default judgment is entered?
-Yes there is!
+Is there anything you can do to vacate a default judgment?

 Request a Hearing after Judgment

-You may file an application with the NYC DOF to vacate your default judgment for a vehicle registered in your name, if the judgment was entered less than one year ago; and your prove that:
+You may file application with the NYC DOF to vacate your default judgment (The application is entitled, “Request for Hearing after Judgment”) for a vehicle registered in your name if the judgment was entered less than one-year ago, and you prove that:

 - There was excusable neglect in your failure to respond; and

-- You have a substantial defense to the violation.
+- You have a real defense to the violation.

 What constitutes excusable neglect?